 Triggers and Filters

 Rules can be triggers, filters or both.
-Remember, a filter will not set off a Workflow.
+Remember, a filter will not set off an action group.
 Only use filters to help narrow the results of your trigger.
 Here's an example Automation Task that uses filters and triggers together.

-- First, we make sure to select "Apply WHEN ALL of the following conditions are met"
+- First, we make sure to select when all of the following conditions are met